dmuller021/dmuller021/README.md

 My goal is to become a decent full stack developer and being able to work for a wonderful company.

-So far what I've learned at school/internship:
+## So far what I have learned at school/interships:

 - C# basics
 - PHP